Proxy Connection Problems

 408timeout response code gets translated to either "net::ERR_PROXY_CONNECTION_FAILED" or "The request was aborted: Could not create SSL/TLS secure channel."
 We recommend you review "Request Retry Strategy" for ideas on retrying failed requests that return these message bodies.
 Having a good retry loop may eliminate those errors.

 - Bear in mind that when you connect to an HTTPS site through the proxy server, all headers are encrypted.
 As a result, when you pass an Authorization header in, the proxy cannot read it, and it is passed through to the target site.
 If the target site is looking for that header, it will block requests that include it.
-For details on HTTPS requests, please review "Proxy Server Headers over HTTPS."
+For details on HTTPS requests, please review "Proxy Server Requests over HTTPS."

 - It is also possible that the remote site blocks the proxy IPs.
 Then you need to wait for the IPs to rotate again.
 If you suspect this is the case, we recommend trying the world proxy, which has many more IPs available.